AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

     * You'll do well to invite them to Hackathons: A great way to build community and get students excited about coding by taking part in a real-life coding challenge with other developers.
     * Get their butts to Happy Hours: These events are important for marketing to new students but also helps to foster a community among our current students and graduates.
     * Implore the students attend Tutoring Weekends: This weekly event builds the school's community and collaboration by bringing students together from different classes to work on code with the help of tutors.
-    * Educate them on the importance of Photoshoots: Provided on-occassion, we offer free headshots for students and an opportunity for ACA to share students stories with potential new students.
+    * Educate them on the importance of Photoshoots: Provided on-occasion, we offer free headshots for students and an opportunity for ACA to share students stories with potential new students.

+*****

 ## Quiz Time